Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness

-\subsubsection{Towards an abstract theory for singular times of {{\normalfont SPDEs}}}
+\subsubsection{Towards an abstract theory for singular times of SPDEs}

 One of the key ideas behind the proof of Theorem \ref{t:NSE_intro}\eqref{it:NSE_intro1}-\eqref{it:NSE_intro2} exploit the strong quenched energy inequality \eqref{eq:quenched_energy_inequality_intro} to `connect' at a.a.\ times $t>0$ the quenched Leray-Hopf solution $u$ to \eqref{eq:NSE_intro} to a strong solution $v$ (if it exists) to the same SPDE which has a.s.\ paths in \eqref{eq:reguality_of_strong_solutions} (see \cite{AV21_NS}).
 This allows us to conclude that times $t_0>t$ ``sufficiently close'' to $t$ are \emph{regular}.
 Here, sufficiently close should be understood in terms of \emph{lifetime} of the strong solution $v$ with initial data $u(t)$.
 In this way, we essentially `transfer' the regularity of strong solutions to the weak ones.
 These types of uniqueness results are referred to as \begin{itemize} \item \emph{Weak-strong} uniqueness -- Proposition \ref{prop:weak_strong_uniqueness}; \end{itemize} for the deterministic case, see e.g., \cite[Theorem 13.5]{LePi}.
-We point out that Proposition \ref{prop:weak_strong_uniqueness} seems to be the first weak-strong uniqueness result for stochastic NSEs \eqref{eq:NSE_intro} which involves strong solutions with \emph{critical regularity} (see the comments below Proposition \ref{prop:weak_strong_uniqueness} for related literature on this).
+Interestingly, Proposition \ref{prop:weak_strong_uniqueness} extends weak-strong uniqueness for stochastic NSEs \eqref{eq:NSE_intro} to encompass strong solutions with critical regularity (see the comments below Proposition \ref{prop:weak_strong_uniqueness} for related literature on this).